Fairbanks man charged with using backhoe to steal truck

 Raymond Sharp is also charged with misdemeanor criminal trespass and violating conditions of release.

-He is represented by the Alaska Public Defender Agency, which did not immediately respond to an email request for comment Friday.
+He is represented by the Alaska Public Defender Agency.
+Attorney Justin Racette said by email Friday he had no comment on the case.

 Alaska State Troopers shortly before noon Wednesday took a report of a person dragging away vehicles with a backhoe north of Fairbanks.